openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 ## Next Steps

 Keep playing!
 There is a lot you can do with an animation library.
-You can also look at our [other samples](https://github.com/openfl?utf8=✓&q=openfl-samples&type=&language=), specifically samples under "features/ui", including "HandlingKeyboardEvents" or "HandlingMouseEvents".
-Combining art assets, animation and mouse or keyboard input are enough to begin building a game or interactive project.
+To keep learning, try the [Handling Mouse Events](../handling-mouse-events) tutorial to begin making your project interactive.